spolanski/CoFEA/docs/software_setup/calculix.md

 cd SPOOLES.2.2
 ```

-Then  uncomment 14 line comment line 15 in Make.inc file with your text editor.
+Then  uncomment 14 line and comment line 15 in Make.inc file with your text editor.
 It can be done by:

 ```
 gedit Make.inc